sajidhamdard/learnjavascript/notes/English/24-debugging.md

 These occur when the code is trying to perform an operation on a variable of the wrong type.
 Examples include trying to use a string as a number, or trying to access a property of a non-object.

 ```
-var x = "hello";
+var x = 7;
-x = x + 3;
+console.log(x.toUpperCase());
 ```

-In this example, the code is trying to add the number 3 to the string "hello", but strings and numbers are different data types and cannot be directly combined.
+In this example, the code is trying to convert number 7 to uppercase.
 This will cause a type error, and the code will not execute.

 #### Range errors